Colorado Highway 82 paving from Glenwood to Carbondale begins Aug. 12

 “There are several areas where lane closures will mean narrow travel lanes,” said general contractor Gregg Rippy of Grand River Construction.
 “It is critical that motorists follow the reduced speed signage in the work areas to keep both fellow motorists and our crews safe on the project.

 “Give the road your full attention.
-Don’t be on your cell phones, look out for others vehicles, and please, watch for our flaggers and workers.”
+Don’t be on your cell phones, look out for other vehicles, and please, watch for our flaggers and workers.”

 To minimize impacts to the traveling public, CDOT said there will be no lane closures during the morning peak for the eastbound (upvalley) lanes toward Aspen from 6–9 a.m., or during the afternoon peak for the westbound (downvalley) lanes toward Glenwood Springs from 3–7 p.m.